For Those With Asthma, What Is Normal Breathing?

-Response from Theresa Cannizzarro, Respiratory Therapist:
+Response from Theresa Cannizzarro, RRT:

 Textbook normal breathing is spontaneous.
-The normal respiratory rate is anywhere between 12-20 breaths per minute.
-Your breathing should feel relaxed and you shouldn’t even really notice it.
-When you breathe in room air (which contains 21% oxygen) gas exchange happens in the lungs and then you breathe out/flush out carbon dioxide.
-When your asthma starts to act up you become more aware of your breathing as it becomes more difficult.
+The normal respiratory rate is anywhere between 12-20 breaths per minute.1 Your breathing should feel relaxed and you shouldn’t even really notice it.
+When you breathe in room air (which contains 21% oxygen) gas exchange happens in the lungs and then you breathe out/flush out carbon dioxide.2 When your asthma starts to act up you become more aware of your breathing as it becomes more difficult.
 This is when it is a good idea to have your asthma action plan handy to know what steps to take to get your breathing back under control and when to give your doctor a call.

 Response from Lorene Alba, AE-C:

 During normal breathing, air enters the body when you inhale through your nose or mouth.
 This air travels down your airways into your lungs and air sacs.
 The airways are open and clear, allowing air to flow in and out easily.
 When you have asthma, the airways become narrow from swelling on the inside and muscle tightening on the outside, while excess mucus clogs the airways.
-The air becomes trapped in the air sacs and cannot get back out through the narrow airways.
+The air becomes trapped in the air sacs and cannot get back out through the narrow airways.3

-Response from John Botrell, RRT:
+Response from John Bottrell, RRT:

 Response from Leon C. Lebowitz, BA, RRT:

-symptoms can vary over time, in terms of how often they occur, as well as their intensity.
+The hallmark of asthma, regardless of the type, is hypersensitivity of the airways.
+The most common symptoms of asthma include wheezing, shortness of breath, coughing and chest tightness.
+These symptoms can vary over time, in terms of how often they occur, as well as their intensity.
 Intensity levels can vary for patients as well - at times an exacerbation may be controlled and limited through self-medication regimens the patient has learned to use.

 For the asthmatic patient in remission, breathing should be normal, which is referred to as eupnea.
 Eupnea is characterized by normal tidal breathing – one’s chest and shoulders will exhibit minimal movement while breathing at rest.
 There is easy, quiet, and unobstructed airflow both into and out of the lungs.
 Breathing is calm and not noticeable – one is not distinctly aware of their breathing pattern as it is effortless and without asthma symptoms.
-A normal breathing rate is considered to be between 12- 20 breaths per minute.
+A standard breathing rate is considered to be between 12- 20 breaths per minute.1,5

-Of course, for those in whom symptoms are low grade or worsening, the tendency may be for a wheezing during exhalation and the sensation that it's difficult to take a breath in.
+Of course, for those in whom symptoms are low grade or worsening, the tendency may be for wheezing during exhalation and the sensation that it's difficult to take a breath in.
 An asthmatic patient may come to see this as being 'normal' for them, although that would be considered to be an incorrect viewpoint.
 The goal of all asthma treatment programs should be to keep one’s breathing normal and to lessen the number of exacerbations over time.
-Even though many in our community have various asthma diagnoses and widely differing levels of the condition, the asthmatic in remission should have a normal breathing pattern.
+Even though many in our community have various asthma diagnoses and widely differing levels of the condition, the asthmatic in remission should have a standard breathing pattern.